-- Changes to your name, your address, or your phone number. - Changes in any other health insurance coverage, such as from your employer, your spouse's employer, or workers' compensation. - Any liability claims, such as claims from an automobile accident. - Admission to a nursing home or hospital. - Care in a hospital or emergency room. - Changes in who your caregiver (or anyone responsible for you) is - You are part of or become part of a clinical research study.
+- Changes to your name, your address, or your phone number. - Changes in any other health insurance coverage, such as from your employer, your spouse's employer, or your domestic partner's employer, or workers' compensation. - Any liability claims, such as claims from an automobile accident. - · Admission to a nursing home or hospital. - Care in a hospital or emergency room. - Changes in who your caregiver (or anyone responsible for you) is - You are part of or become part of a clinical research study.